Financial alternatives for first home buyers

 Can I borrow my down payment for a house?
 Is it possible to borrow money to put towards my house deposit?

 These are questions that we hear often when people first contact us.
 Understandably, because saving for a deposit is not easy.
-With the current cost of living and housing prices in most Australian cities, it has become harder and harder for many first home buyers to buy a house.
+With the current cost of living and housing prices in most Australian cities, it has become harder and harder for many first home buyers to buy or build a house.
 Many Australians are stuck trying to save up a high enough deposit for a home as the goal posts keep moving.

 There are many challenges that a first home buyer faces, but luckily there are also many solutions.
 It is, in fact, possible to get a home loan with a low deposit or without a deposit entirely!
 We have put together a list of financial alternatives for first home buyers who are ready to get on the path to home ownership but have a zero deposit.